flant/shell-operator/README.md

 ### Use image in your cluster

 To use the built image in your Kubernetes cluster you need to create a Deployment.
-Somewhere out of the project directory create a `shell-operator.yml` file describing deployment with the following content:
+Create a `shell-operator.yml` file describing deployment with the following content:
 ```yaml
 apiVersion: v1
 kind: Pod